Linear response for Sinai billiards with small holes

 Once we take care of the common factor \(W_{t}\), we can compare the expression above with Definition \ref{def:ckuk} and obtain the desired decomposition.
 By Definition \ref{def:ckuk}, \(\cG_{\iota,r}^c\) are regular standard families.
 Therefore, by Lemma \ref{lem:lost-mass-with-t}, there exists \(C_{N_c}>0\) such that \(\mu_{\cG_{\iota,r}^c} (\cM \setminus \cM_t^{N_c}) \le C_{N_c} t\) for both standard families.
 Therefore, for \(t_0>0\) small enough and because \(\sum_r c_r\) is less than one

-Here we can eliminate the subscript in \(C_{N_c}\) since \(N_c\) is already fixed depending on \(\eta_0\), which in turn depends on the table and the initial regularity.
+Here we can eliminate the subscript in \(C_{N_c}\) since \(N_c\) is already fixed depending on \(\eta_0\), which in turn depends on the table and the initial regularity (see the discussion at the beginning of Section \ref{subsec:evolution-two-coupled-sf}).
 This concludes the proof of the Lemma after renaming the constant. \end{proof}

 In order to prove decay of correlations with the scheme introduced above, we introduce the following norm.
 Recall \(M \in \bN\) from the statement of Lemma \ref{lem:linear-scheme1}.
 Let \(\psi_{-}<1\) and \(\psi_{+} >1\) such that